Have you ever heard the phrase, “There are no bad questions”?

 I have learned in my years of leadership – I only know what I know.
-And, many times I don’t know much.
-There are often things among the people I am trying to lead which I need to know – and, for whatever reason – I won’t know unless I ask.
-Which means I must continually ask lots of questions.
+And many times I don’t know much.
+Plus, the people I am trying to lead only know what they know.

-One of the best skills a leader can develop is the art of asking the right questions – and, even better – at the right times.
+Therefore, one of the best skills a leader can develop is the art of asking the right questions.

-What is the biggest challenge you have to being successful here?
+What is the biggest challenge you have in being successful here?

 Do you understand what I’ve asked you to do?